mx-alex/mx/README.md

   -  your working Microsoft Office applications receive powerful support : the MUMPS data server and M-language
   -  your working Mumps projects (Cache, IRIS, MSM, MiniM) receive an additional interface via Excel
   -  you can use MX as their reporting framework
-  -  there is no problem exporting documents to Excel - with MX you are already in Excel !
+  -  there is no problem exporting documents to Excel - with MX you are already in Excel and in DB at the same time!

 In MX each cell is a mini-terminal, therefore MX is convenient tool for teaching MUMPS

 In future we plan to use browser to simulate Excel.